robin-rondeau/OutlookJunkCleaner/README.md

 - **`Microsoft.Graph` v5 SDK** request-builder paths (`Me.Messages[id].Move.PostAsync(...)`,
   `MovePostRequestBody`).
 These are stable from 5.40+ but the namespace import may need adjustment depending on the exact patch version.
+- **`HtmlAgilityPack`** (pinned to `1.11.65`) — used by `EmailSanitizer` for HTML→text.
+The
+  `HtmlNode` / `HtmlTextNode` / `HtmlEntity` API has been stable for years; mostly a confidence check that the package resolves.

 Run `dotnet build -c Release` from the repo root after install and report any errors;
-the rest of the design (folder allow-list, MSAL flow, agent loop, Phase A/B gating) is provider-stable and shouldn't need rework.
+the rest of the design (folder allow-list, MSAL flow, classifier dispatch, Phase A/B gating, sanitizer pipeline) is provider-stable and shouldn't need rework.
+After build, run `bin\OutlookJunkMcp.exe --test-sanitizer` to verify the sanitizer transforms before exercising the live mailbox path.